-Each of the 2023 Series A/2022 Series G Senior Mortgage Loans will be evidenced by a Mortgage Note payable to the Corporation and secured by a first mortgage lien on the applicable Development.
-Each permanent 2023 Series A/2022 Series G Senior Mortgage Loan is expected to contain provisions prohibiting the Mortgagor of the applicable 2023 Series A/2022 Series G Development from making any prepayment, other than any 2023 Series A/2022 Series G Mortgage Loan Mandatory Prepayment, prior to approximately ten (10) years after the closing of the applicable permanent 2023 Series A/2022 Series G Senior Mortgage Loan; however, the Corporation may waive a prohibition on prepayments contained in a Mortgage Loan.
+Each 2023 Series B PACT Mortgage Note will mature in a fixed amount in a particular year of the term to maturity.
+The 2023 Series B PACT Mortgage Loan contains provisions prohibiting the 2023 Series B PACT Mortgagor from making any prepayment prior to approximately ten (10) years after the closing of the 2023 Series B PACT Mortgage Loan; however, the Corporation may waive a prohibition on prepayments contained in a Mortgage Loan.
+It is expected that the Corporation will service the 2023 Series B PACT Mortgage Loan.